andikleen/pmu-tools/README.md

 # Recent new features:

+* toplev now supports --per-core / --per-socket output in SMT mode.
+This also works with reprocessed data (from --perf-output / --import), so it is possible to slice a single collection.
 * toplev update to Ahmad Yasin's/Anton Hanna's TMA 3.6:
 	- {Load|Store}_STLB_(Hit|Miss): new metrics that breakdown DTLB_{Load|Store} costs
 	- L2_Evictions_(Silent|NonSilent)_PKI: L2 (silent|non silent) evictions rate per Kilo instructios